Keira Knightley biography

 Currently one of Hollywood's most sought-after young actresses, she has received Golden Globe nominations for her performances in Atonement (2007), Pride & Prejudice (2005) (for which she also received her first Oscar nomination) and most recently, The Imitation Game (2014).

-Most recently, the English actress starred alongside Jake Gyllenhaal and Jason Clarke in the true-story drama Everest (2015), followed by the drama Collateral Beauty (2016) alongside Will Smith.
+The English actress starred alongside Jake Gyllenhaal and Jason Clarke in the true-story drama Everest (2015), and also appeared in the drama Collateral Beauty (2016) alongside Will Smith.
+A year later she reprised her popular role as Elizabeth Swan for a cameo appearance in the film Pirates of the Caribbean: Dead Men Tell No Tales (2017).

 Having been linked in the past to actors Rupert Friend and Jamie Dornan, she began dating singer Jamie Righton in February 2011.
 The couple were married May 4, 2013.
 Together, they have a daughter named Edie, who was born in May 2015.